-Artificial insemination is a minimal-invasive and simple technique, which consists in introducing capacitated sperm into the uterus at the moment of ovulation to increase the possibilities of achieving pregnancy.
+Artificial insemination is a minimal-invasive and simple technique, which consists of introducing capacitated sperm into the uterus at the moment of ovulation to increase the possibilities of achieving pregnancy.

-However, artificial insemination must not be confused with in vitro fertilization: artificial insemination occurs naturally in the fallopian tubes, but due to its low chances of achieving pregnancy, it does not constitute a method with an optimal cost-efficiency relation.
+However, artificial insemination must not be confused with in vitro fertilization as it occurs naturally in the fallopian tubes, but due to its low efficacy rate it is a method which can be both inefficient and expensive.

 This treatment is performed by means of personalized and controlled ovarian stimulation, using next-gen protocols in order to obtain 1 - 2 ovarian follicles.

 Types of artificial insemination